Voltage Touch Monitor

 With these features, the Voltage Touch Monitor can reliably identify and quantify all voltage problems on personnel.
 There is essentially no maintenance needed, and recalibration is not needed for two years.
 (AlphaLab can recalibrate this monitor.
 Also if needed, your own in-house verification can be done with a DC reference voltage and an AC voltage source.)

-SKU: VTM $585 (price includes AC adaptor, ground cable and calibration certificate)
+SKU: VTM $585 (price includes AC adaptor and ground cable)

 Recalibration service for VTM: $120